What is a Dash? And how much is it?

 How to measure a dash

 Even if you know the numbers now, you cannot measure them.
-So standardizing the dash is really tough.
+So standardizing the dash is tough.

 That, in turn, leads to slight differences in taste when different people make the same drink.
 But that is not necessarily a bad thing.
 Think of it as a part of your unique way of making drinks.